freeradical13/freeradical13.github.io/index.md

 [Electron affinity][] (or anionization energy) is either:

 1. The amount of energy released when an electron is added to an incomplete set of valence electrons.
-Energy is released because any time an electron drops into a new orbital, it causes the release of electromagnetic radiation energy in the form of a [photon][].
+Energy is released because any time an electron drops into a new orbital, it causes the release of electromagnetic radiation energy in the form of a photon.
 Or,
 1. The amount of energy spent adding an electron to create a new subshell or adding an electron to a subshell which only has a single electron in each of its orbital pairs (e.g. Nitrogen).
 Energy is needed to overcome the last subshell's stability.

 Generally, electron affinity increases from left to right (except for those with stable last subshells) because right-most elements want additional electrons to achieve stability.